-We were praised by one of our clients (the head of a state health and human service agency) for our work helping the agency rethink both its staffing levels and business processes.
+We were praised by one of our clients, the head of a state health and human service agency, for our work helping the agency rethink both its staffing levels and business processes.
 We refer to this work as a “staffing study”.
-The director stated that our work was not only valuable in its own right but for the impact it had on starting the agency examining and redesigning its business processes and even its business model.
-Here is an overview:

-- The project was authorized by the State Legislature to find a more precise way than client to staff ratio to determine the number of staff needed to provide services (although truth be told they really wanted to prove that the agency had too many staff) and to identify process improvements and other cost savings (who wouldn’t want that).
+The project was authorized by the State Legislature to find a more precise way than the client-to-staff ratio to determine the number of staff needed to provide services (although truth be told they really wanted to prove that the agency had too many staff) and to identify process improvements and other cost savings (who wouldn’t want that).

 We have used this methodology in both large (as noted above) and small studies as well such as a study of clerical services for a county senior services office and found equally successful results.